Starting a business

 EU/EEA/Swiss citizens

-Swiss nationals are – under certain circumstances – classified as equal to EU/EEA citizens, where their employers are exempt from requiring a separate Dutch work permit.
-Newer EU members, however, still need to obtain a Dutch work permit, currently applicable to citizens from Bulgaria and Romania.
+Under certain circumstances, Swiss nationals are classified the same as EU/EEA citizens, and their employers are exempt from requiring a separate Dutch work permit.

-A personal registration number (BSN) is usually issued to EU/EEA/Swiss citizens following their registration with the local municipality.
-The BSN acts as a social security number as well as a tax number.
+burgerservicenummer (BSN) is usually issued to EU/EEA/Swiss citizens following their registration with the local municipality.
+The BSN acts as a social security number and a tax number.

 Non-EU citizens

-Non-EU/EEA/Swiss citizens who are looking to start a business or become self-employed will typically need to follow Dutch immigration procedures and obtain a residence permit (MVV) or work permit (TWV).
+Non-EU/EEA/Swiss citizens looking to start a business or become self-employed typically need to follow Dutch immigration procedures and obtain a residence permit (MVV) or a work permit (TWV).
+A residence permit allows you to live in the Netherlands, while a work permit is necessary if you plan to work for a Dutch employer.

-The Netherlands has different regulations and legal forms for different business structures.
-Freelancers are typically sole trader/single-person businesses, whereas larger companies are often considered private limited companies or BVs.
+Freelancers are typically sole trader/single-person businesses (known as ZZP’ers), whereas larger companies are often considered private limited companies or BVs.

 Unincorporated business structures

-Becoming a freelancer – or ZZP’er as they are called in the Netherlands – is popular in the country, with nearly two million registered freelancers in 2018, according to a report from the Dutch Chamber of Commerce (Kamer van Koophandel, or KVK).
-Dutch freelancing is so strong, in fact, that the Dutch government launched the start-up visa program in 2015 that allows foreigners to start a company in the Netherlands.
+Becoming a freelancer – or ZZP’er as they are called in the Netherlands – is popular in the country, with over 1.5 million registered freelancers in 2022, according to a report from the Dutch Chamber of Commerce (Kamer van Koophandel, or KVK).

 Incorporated business structures